 - In Greg Iles' The Footprints of God, the main character exposed the AI project he's working on after he recovered from a coma.

 - At the end of Firestarter, Charlie gives her story to the one major publication she can trust not to be controlled by the government...
 Rolling Stone Magazine.

-- Serpico makes futile attempts to get his various police superiors and the Mayor's office to do something about police corruption, but it's only when he and his colleagues go to the New York Times that a proper enquiry is held not only into corruption but how it's allowed to flourish.
-This only makes Serpico a greater target however.
+- Serpico makes futile attempts to get his various police superiors and the Mayor's office to do something about police corruption, but it's only when he and his colleagues go to the New York Times that a proper inquiry is held, not only into corruption but how it's allowed to flourish.
+This only makes Serpico a greater target, however.

 - The Yiddish Policemen's Union ends with the protagonists calling a journalist to reveal the Government Conspiracy, despite having already been bought off.